Willa Shalit: Early life

 When Shalit was 15, she was raped at knifepoint.
 She said of the experience, "I learned that life can change in the blink of an eye and that security is very illusory.
 I also realized there are some experiences that require a lifetime to recover from."
-She explained that this understanding would prove to be deeply constructive, if cruel, training for finding common ground with the women of Rwanda.
+She explained that the experience was deeply constructive, if cruel, training for finding common ground with the women of Rwanda.

 She graduated from Saint Ann's School (Brooklyn) in 1974.
-In 1978, she graduated from Oberlin College with a degree in Classics.
+In 1978, she graduated from Oberlin College with a degree in classics.
 After graduating, she moved to Martha's Vineyard and partnered with artist Richard Lee to create masks.

 Career

 Artist

 Throughout the 1980s, Shalit created "lifecast" sculptures made from molds formed directly upon human faces and bodies.
 Her casts of five former United States presidents are in the collections of their respective presidential libraries.
 Other examples of her work are on display at the United States Olympic Committee's training center in Colorado Springs, Colorado, the Fogelson Library at the College of Santa Fe (now Santa Fe University of Art and Design), and the Jewish Guild for the Blind in New York City.
 She also created life casts for Muhammad Ali, Bill Gates, Clint Eastwood, Sting, civil rights leader Rosa Parks, choreographer Alvin Ailey, Isaac Stern, sculptor Louise Nevelson, prima ballerina Natalia Makarova and the 14th Dalai Lama.

 In 1986, Shalit collaborated with Nobel Prize-winning author Toni Morrison and Gilbert Moses to design masks and costumes for Morrison’s play Dreaming Emmett, directed by Mr. Moses.

 In 1994, Shalit and her lifecasting art were featured in the Emmy Award-winning television documentary, Willa: Behind The Mask.

 She was artist-in-residence at the College of Santa Fe from 1989 to 1994.

 In 1998, Shalit's exhibit "Incarcerated Women: A View From the Inside Out" was featured at the National Museum for Women in the Arts in Washington, DC.
 The installation displayed life-cast facial portraits of inmates from the Bexar County Adult Detention Center in San Antonio, Texas.